activecollab/databaseobject/README.md

 ## To Do

-1. Implement validator once we can generate object class on the fly
-2. Relationships
+1. Relationships
-3. Caching
+2. Caching
-4. Collections and Etagging
+3. Collections and Etagging